nl-saw/voiceclone/README.md

 # CosyVoice weights (~6 GB) download automatically on first use (or: voiceclone init --download)
 ```

-Installs are idempotent — re-running prints "Already installed" after re-checking
-the torch pins and patches (no upstream update check; engine versions are pinned
-on purpose).
-To force the full install path again (re-apply pins/patches,
+To force the full install again (re-apply pins/patches,
-reinstall the pinned package into the existing venv): `uv run voiceclone
+reinstall the pinned package into the existing venv):
-install-engine <name> --force`.
+`uv run voiceclone install-engine <name> --force`.

-**Disk usage & caches.** Everything the toolkit writes lives under the project's
-`data/` directory — including package caches (`data/cache/uv`, `data/cache/pip`,
-`data/cache/hf`) and temp files (`data/tmp`).
-Installs therefore land on the drive
-where voiceclone sits, not on your home partition.
-The caches are shared between
-engines (e.g. torch wheels are stored once) and safe to delete at any time
-(`rm -rf data/cache` — they will be re-downloaded if needed).
-If you also want
-`uv` itself (outside `voiceclone`) to use the project cache, set
-`export UV_CACHE_DIR=$PWD/data/cache/uv` in your shell.

-**Considered, not integrated:** F5-TTS (excellent code, but pretrained weights
-are CC-BY-NC and officially zh/en only), GPT-SoVITS (MIT + strong 1-minute
-few-shot pipeline, but git-clone-only packaging with heavy sys.path hacks and
-no Dutch), Spark-TTS (CC-BY-NC-SA, dormant, no training code), Higgs-Audio-v2
-(archived, ≥24 GB VRAM).
-Revisit as these projects evolve — the engine
-interface (`voiceclone/engines/base.py`) is designed for exactly this.

 Set the default engine in `data/settings.json`: `{"default_engine": "cosyvoice3"}`.